ryangreenhall/clj-jade/README.md

 ```
 ## Layouts and Includes

-Please refer to the examples in the source to see how templates can be managed using templates and includes.
+Please refer to the examples in the source to see how templates can be managed using layouts and includes.

 ## Acknowledgements